 The Courthouse Gallery & Studios is located in Ennistymon, Co Clare, and is an integral part of the area’s cultural life.
 Housed in a Georgian courthouse building dating from 1790, The Courthouse was saved from demolition by local history group, The Old Ennistymon Society.
 It was first developed as artist studios in 1997, with support from the Arts Council.
 The late redevelopment was undertaken with the aid of Access Funding received from the then Department of Regional Development, Rural Affairs, Arts and the Gaeltacht, and support from Clare County Council.
 Reopening in 2007 as The Courthouse Gallery & Studios, it is comprised of four artists’ studios, a workshop space, a sound recording studio, and two gallery spaces.

 The building has been sympathetically converted by architect John O’Reilly and retains much of its original fabric as well as its original scale and form, with interesting architectural features such as the original Georgian windows and fanlight.
 It is regarded as an example of a successful conversion and reuse of a Georgian municipal building into a 21st-century arts space.
 The organisation’s board and curator aim to run the gallery to the highest standards, while maintaining its ethos of offering a space that is open to all, inclusive in its aims, programming, practice and audience.

 In addition to a year-round programme of exhibitions, The Courthouse holds workshops, talks, seminars and classes, and regularly hosts events including music, performance, poetry readings and dance.
-Lectures on history, archaeology and folklore are held during the winter months.
+Lectures on history, archaeology and folklore are held during the winter months in conjunction with The North Clare Heritage Society.
 In this way, the gallery attracts a truly varied audience.